lambda-music/lambda-music/readme.md

 # How to Run #

-In your shell command prompt, execute
+In a shell command prompt, execute

 ```bash
 > java -jar /the-path-to-the-file/lamu.jar